SMARTRACTECHNOLOGY/smartcosmos-framework/DATA_TYPES.md

 Each of the data types defined in this section are secondary types that are entirely contained within a primary data type or directly refer to a pre-existing primary data type entity; they cannot stand on their own.
 For example, `SecurityRole` is _not_ a primary data type; it only exists within the context of a User primary data type.
-Similarly, an `ObjectAddress`  is _not_ a primary data type because it must be associated with an existing `Obect` at creation time.
+Similarly, an `ObjectAddress`  is _not_ a primary data type because it must be associated with an existing `Object` at creation time.
 (In OO parlance, an Object "has-a" Object Address)

 * [EntityReferenceType](#ert)